defold/doc/docs/en/tutorials/shadertoy.md

 3. Set the *Fragment Program* to `star-nest.fp`.
 4. Add a *Vertex Constant* and name it "view_proj" (for "view projection").
 5. Set its *Type* to `CONSTANT_TYPE_VIEWPROJ`.
+6. Add a tag "tile" to the *Tags*.
+This is so that the quad is included in the render pass when sprites and tiles are drawn.

     ![material](images/shadertoy/material.png)

-6. Open the vertex shader program file *star-nest.vp*.
+7. Open the vertex shader program file *star-nest.vp*.
 It should contain the following code.
 Leave the code as is.

     ```glsl
     // star-nest.vp